 - what modules you can validate and how;

 - what courses, e-learning or workbooks you may need to do to enable you to complete the validation for the Wood Badge.

 Learning by courses

-- Search for individual training courses run in Berkshire
+For County Evening Workshops please see the County Diary or Search for individual training courses run in Berkshire

 Validating your learning

-Each module of your Personal Learning plan needs to be validated, even if you are using your prior experience without additional learning.
+Each module of your Personal Learning Plan needs to be validated, even if you are using your prior experience without additional learning.
 The validation requirements for each module are detailed in the Adult’s Personal File for Section Leaders.

 Your TA will work with you to help you meet these validation requirements.
-They can consider demonstration, discussion, workbooks, questionnaires, external qualifications, working documents, projects, witness statements, videos, and observations.